MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analytics/installation/index.md

 weight: 1
 ---
 ## Overview
-MobileFirst Analytics Server is implemented and shipped as a set of two Java™ EE standard web application archive (WAR) files, or one enterprise application archive (EAR) file.
+MobileFirst Analytics Server is implemented and shipped as a set of two Java EE standard web application archive (WAR) files, or one enterprise application archive (EAR) file.
 Therefore, it can be installed in one of the following supported application servers: WebSphere® Application Server, WebSphere Application Server Liberty, or Apache Tomcat (WAR files only).

 MobileFirst Analytics Server uses an embedded Elasticsearch library for the data store and cluster management.
 Because it intends to be a highly performant in-memory search and query engine, requiring fast disk I/O, you must follow some production system requirements.
 In general, you are most likely to run out of memory and disk (or discover that disk I/O is your performance bottleneck) before CPU becomes a problem.
 In a clustered environment, you want a fast, reliable, co-located cluster of nodes.